First Expired, First Out: Perishable drugs: charity and waste management

 In the United States, it is based also the DrugBank with a comprehensive, freely accessible, online database containing information on drugs and drug targets.
-But however, it doesn't concern about single items data, in order to become a database (a bank) of such perishable expiring products for humanitarian and charitative purposes.
+But however, it doesn't concern about single items data, in order to become a database (a bank) of such perishable expiring products for humanitarian and charitable purposes.

 The Fund for European Aid to Most Deprived is the European version of the Most Deprived Person programme, with the difference that it is managed by a public authority and not by a charity.
 Its regulation doesn't mention any possible waste management of other kind of perishable goods, such as the pharmaceutical drugs.